Flytre/QToggler/README.md

 **What is QustodioToggler?**

-QustodioToggler is a Mac app which allows you to toggle the Qustodio parental controls on and off at will
+QustodioToggler is a Mac app which allows you to toggle the Qustodio parental controls on your mac on and off at will!

 **What do I need to use QustodioToggler?**